searchlight/icinga-operator/docs/guides/plugin/webhook-plugin.md

         `warning` and `critical` are registered as user-defined variables.
 User can provide values for these variables while creating alerts.

         - `spec.arguments.vars.fields[].type` is required field used to define variable's data type.
 Possible values are `integer`, `number`, `boolean`, `string`, `duration`.
+        > Note: duration will be converted to millisecond and will be passed to webhook as Int64.
+Example: 5m -> 300000.
         - `spec.arguments.vars.fields[].description` describes the variable.

     - `spec.arguments.vars.required` represents the list of user-defined arguments required to create Alert.
 If any of these required arguments is not provided, Searchlight will give validation error.